 Why do many sunscreens more harm than help?

-I am an absolute sun worshipper.
+I am an absolute sun-worshipper.
 When I wake up in the morning and the sun is shining, I get up a lot easier.
-I love the sun, the feeling of sunbeams on my skin and their warmth.
+I love the sun, the feeling of sunbeams on my skin, and their warmth.
 I also look much healthier with tanned skin and I like it way more than my Snow White-complexion in winter.
 In summer, I am a completely different person.
 I love balmy summer nights.
-To lie outside under the stars and search for shooting stars… not having to think about having to take a jacket with me.
+To lie outside under the stars and search for shooting stars… Not having to think about having to take a jacket with me.
 I love to jump in the Eibsee, Walchensee, Chiemsee, to spend the whole day at the water.
 I love the sound of the waves on the shore, the birdsong, sunsets, barbecues and picnics with friends and to cycle through Munich late at night.

 As you can see, I am a total summer person.
 Of course, winter also has many beautiful sides but I personally like summer much more.
 And not just to recharge my vitamin D storage!
 I probably have the affection for sunbathing from my dad.
 He has worked as a carpenter on construction sites all of his life and has always been deeply browned.
 Now in retirement, the urge to sunbathe has not diminished.
-Even if I come back from a weeks-long journey in winter, he is usually even more tanned than me! 🙂
+Even if I come back from a week-long journey in winter, he is usually even more tanned than me! 🙂

 No shade without sun

 But as beautiful as the summer is, it is important to pay attention to the right sunscreen.
 Think of the really ugly burned cleavage of countless women out there…

 There is a “too much” sunbathing.
 UV radiation is strongly associated with skin cancer and general aging of the skin.
 Depending on the skin type, our skin can protect itself from these harmful rays for a while.
 After that it needs support.
 We can give this support primarily via a sunscreen with a sun protection factor (SPF).